 Instead of unlocking all of the content for the hormonal issue that you identified in the quiz, Melissa and her team have created content that drips out over time.

-The structure for Sexy Lady Balls is to release new content every week for nine months - with more content being added now to get to a full 12 months.
+The structure for Sexy Lady Balls is to drip new content every week for nine months - with more content being added now to get to a full 12 months.

 “You can imagine how much work that was to create,” shares Melissa.
 It’s true, this isn’t as easy as dumping all of your content behind a members area - but the numbers show that this provides a better client experience.